State Estimation

 using Ipopt

-analysis = pmuLavStateEstimation(system, device, Ipopt.Optimizer)
+analysis = pmuLavStateEstimation(monitoring, Ipopt.Optimizer)

 By computing the bus voltage magnitudes and angles, the function solves the PMU state estimation model.